-- Air Vent Escape: How the creatures get into homes.
+- Air-Vent Passageway: How the creatures get into homes.

 - All for Nothing: Bones is devastated upon learning that if he'd just waited a few minutes, he would have learned the experiment that blinded Spock wasn't necessary.
 Luckily there's a Deus ex Machina waiting.

 - Artistic License – Biology: Single-celled organisms the size of dinner plates are not going to happen; there's some hand-waving about them originating in a distant galaxy where science is not as we know it, but that doesn't excuse them surviving in this galaxy.
 Also, they have a lot of behaviors that are beyond the reach of a single-celled organism, like possessing detachable stings that work their way into the victim's nervous system.